Global Humanities

 Technology and Academic Support

-Students will also receive a PCP email address to use for the duration of the program.
+All students receive a PCP email account for the duration of the program.
+Use this account for Canvas access and all official communications.